General FAQ

 What are the minimum and maximum purchase values?

-The minimum purchase value is always $5 USD; the maximum purchase value is the smallest of $10,000 or the customer's KYC level limit.
+The minimum purchase value is $1 for everything except for BTC, which is $30, and the maximum is $10,000 for crypto and $20,000 for NFT, depending on the customer’s KYC level limit.

 What are the supported payment methods?

-Wert currently supports credit and debit card payments on the Mastercard and Visa networks.
-Apple Pay is also available with some additional steps, please contact us to set this up.
+Apple Pay is only available with some additional steps; please get in touch with us to set this up.

 Where can I direct my end users for support?

-You can redirect your users to the Wert help centre to talk to our team via live chat.
+You can redirect your users to the Wert help center to talk to our team via live chat.
 Alternatively, they can email us at [email protected].

 Where can I find more information about Wert?

-Wert is a licensed virtual currency provider and is regulated by relevant authorities in Estonia and USA.
+Wert is a licensed virtual currency provider regulated by relevant Estonia and the USA authorities.
 You may wish to refer to the following certificates and documents:

-You can find further information in the about us section on our website.
+You can find further information on our website in the about us section.

 How can I stay updated with Wert’s developments?

-Check our website here periodically or join our Discord server.
-Please let us know if you are a partner so that we can assign you the partner role on Discord.
+Check our website here and roadmap periodically or join our Discord server.
+Please let us know if you are a partner so we can assign you the partner role on Discord.

 If a user opens a chargeback claim, who is responsible?